daveprowse/terraform-quickstart/lab-02/02-instructions.md

 ## Install Terraform autocomplete

 - First, make sure that you have an existing .bashrc or .zshrc file.

-  If not, create one, for example:
+  If not, create one, for example, for Bash:

     `touch ~/.bashrc`